-What are the DVC Resale Changes?
+What are the DVC Resale Restrictions?

-Effective for resale purchases submitted on or after January 19, 2019: Disney Vacation Club resale contracts purchased for the original 14 DVC resorts will only be able to exchange into those 14 existing resorts in the DVC network.
-These contracts will not be able to exchange into Disney’s Riviera Resort, Reflections – A Disney Lakeside Lodge and possibly additional future properties in the DVC system.
+Effective for DVC resale purchases submitted on or after January 19, 2019: Disney Vacation Club resale contracts purchased for the original 14 DVC resorts will only be able to exchange into those 14 existing resorts in the DVC network.
+These contracts will not be able to exchange into Disney’s Riviera Resort, The Villas at Disneyland Hotel, and possibly additional future properties in the DVC system.
 Members who purchase a resale of Riviera or Disneyland Hotel will only be able to stay at their specific deeded home resort.
 Those Members will also still have access to Interval International.

 Who is Most Impacted by this DVC Resale Change and How?

 Additionally, based on action or lack thereof, DVC doesn’t seem to be highly interested in locations outside of a theme park.
 Aulani was the last DVC resort location built outside a Disney theme park.
-Aulani went up for sale nearly 10 years ago, and based on sales pace may still have several more years to go before it is finally sold out.
+Aulani went up for sale years ago, and based on its sales pace may still have several more years to go before it is finally sold out.